 Applicants for a special facility licence or for a variation of a special facility licence must lodge with the Department of Local Government, Sport and Cultural Industries certain statutory information prior to an application being considered.

-To assist applicants in lodging their application, an application kit containing a lodgment guide, forms, and an information bulletin, is available from the Department’s website.
+To assist applicants in lodging their application, an application kit containing a lodgement guide, forms, and an information bulletin, is available from the department’s website.

 In addition, Customer Service staff are available at any time during office hours to assist applicants understand the legislative requirements relating to the lodgement of an application.
 Telephone 61 8 6551 4888.